Choosing your best way forward, no matter which way the wind is blowing

 “Doing the right thing is more important than doing the thing right.”

-If the wind is blowing in the direction you want to travel then your decision is easy: you sail downwind.
+Sailing brings a useful metaphor.
+If the wind is blowing to where you want to go then your decision is easy: you sail with the wind.
 But when the wind is blowing against you then you have a choice.
-Either you give up on your goal and sail to where the wind happens to be blowing today.
+Either you give up your goal and sail to wherever the wind is blowing today.
 Or you tack and jibe across the wind to get to where you want to go.
-This choice seems harder: the progress seems to be slower and in the wrong direction.
-But in fact, you are still moving towards your chosen destination.
+Progress is slower and each change of course seems to point you in the wrong direction.
+But in fact you are still moving towards your chosen destination, in the weather you happen to have today.
+And you know that tomorrow or next week the weather will be different again.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.